blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

   bio: "[David](https://www.cs.virginia.edu/evans/) is a Professor of Computer Science at the University of Virginia where he teaches classes in [Discrete Mathematics](https://uvadmt.github.io), [Computer Science](https://xplorecs.github.io/), [Theory of Computation](https://uvatoc.github.io), and [Artificial Intelligence](https://aipavilion.github.io/) (among [other topics](https://www.cs.virginia.edu/~evans/courses/)) and leads research on [computer security and privacy](https://uvasrg.github.io).
 He won an All-University Teaching Award and Outstanding Faculty Award from the State Council of Higher Education for Virginia. </p><p>  At Blue Ridge Boost, David helps instructors develop computing, math, and cryptography courses, teaches classes when he can, moves furniture, edits ChatGPT's writing, and makes sure there is yummy food for the CEO and Teaching Assistant."

 instructors:
+- enable : true
+  name: "Nathaneal Wattier"
+  role: "Math Teacher, Software Development Intern"
+  photo:  "/images/instructors/nophoto.png"
+  bio: "Nathaneal is a second year Math and Computer Science major at UVA who is originally from New Mexico.
+He is interested in most areas of math and has experience tutoring Algebra, Geometry, Precalculus and Calculus.
+Nathaneal did Quiz Bowl in high school and was Regionally Ranked, and was also a writer who placed 3rd at a UVA short fiction competition. <br> Eventually he hopes to pursue a postgraduate education, and at Blue Ridge Boost he coaches Math Kangaroo and AMC 8/10 prep courses.
+Over holidays he teaches Minecraft Coding and Roblox Studio camps. <br>Outside of his job and actuation, Nathaneal is an avid reader and especially enjoys Sci-Fi novels.
+He also enjoys playing chess casually, so feel free to challenge him to a game if you meet him."
 - enable : false
   name: "Scarlett Morse"
   role: "Camp Instructor<br>Coding and Robotics Teacher"